n8n-io/n8n-docs/docs/environments/understand.md

 In n8n, an environment comprises two parts, an n8n instance and a Git branch:

 * The n8n instance is where you build and run workflows.
-* The Git branch stores copies of the workflows, as well as tags, and variable and credential names.
+* The Git branch stores copies of the workflows, as well as tags, and variable and credential stubs.

 n8n doesn't sync credentials and variable values with Git.
 You must set up the credentials and variable values manually when setting up a new instance.
 Refer to [Using | Credentials and variable values](/source-control/using/#credentials-and-variable-values) for more information.